New York Red Bulls: The Backe era and new stadium (2010–2012)

 The 2010 season brought about a new stadium, a new sporting director and coaching staff, and a new group of players to the Red Bulls, who hoped to dramatically improve from their disappointing 2009 season.
 On January 7, 2010, the Red Bulls confirmed the hiring of veteran Swedish manager Hans Backe as head coach.
 Not long after Backe was confirmed as coach, he started to release many players signed by Osorio including Jorge Rojas, Danny Cepero, Carlos Johnson, and Walter García, while midfielder Matthew Mbuta's contract was not picked up for the 2010 season.
 Under the direction of Backe and newly hired Norwegian sporting director Erik Solér, the club began a new approach of signing veteran European players (mainly from Scandinavia and Britain) instead of the South American and Central American players that are usually sought after in MLS.
-With Backe as head coach, the Red Bulls went undefeated in the 2010 preseason, including the first ever match at Red Bull Arena against Santos FC of Brazil, which the Red Bulls won 3–1.
+With Backe as head coach, the Red Bulls went undefeated in the 2010 preseason, including the first ever match at Red Bull Arena against Santos of Brazil, which the Red Bulls won 3–1.
 In this preseason game, newly signed Estonian international midfielder Joel Lindpere became the first player to score a goal in Red Bull Arena.
 The Red Bulls carried this form into the first MLS match at Red Bull Arena against the Chicago Fire by winning 1–0 with the lone goal coming from Joel Lindpere.
-A week later, the Red Bulls defeated the Seattle Sounders 1–0 at Qwest Field in Seattle, breaking a 27-game road winless streak.
+A week later, the Red Bulls defeated Seattle Sounders FC 1–0 at Qwest Field in Seattle, breaking a 27-game road winless streak.

 The club signed legendary French forward Thierry Henry as a designated player in July 2010.
 A month later on August 2, the Red Bulls signed their third designated player, Mexican international defender Rafael Márquez.
 The signing of Márquez established the Red Bulls as the first MLS team to have three designated players.
 With these new additions, the Red Bulls improved further and clinched first place in the Eastern Conference for the first time since 2000.
 New York also set an MLS record for best one-season improvement, finishing with 51 points after having just 21 points the previous year.
 Despite the impressive turnaround, the season again ended in disappointment for the Red Bulls.
 The Eastern Conference semi-finals saw the Red Bulls fall to the San Jose Earthquakes.
 Joel Lindpere was named the season's Most Valuable Player.